Kuchaman City: Sports

 The only stadium in the city, Kuchaman Nagar Parishad Kharda Multipurpose Stadium, has a seating capacity of 5,000 and has hosted District level cricket matches and other sporting events.
-Kalyan chand mantri Indoor Stadium, Kuchaman College athlete track are the other sporting arenas in the city.

-Common games and sports in Kuchaman include athletics, cricket, basketball, badminton, field hockey, football, tennis, kabaddi, kho-kho and chess.
-The Kharda Stadium in city is the multipurpose sports venue for sports.
-The Kuchaman Cricket Club (KCC) is one of several cricket clubs of the District.
-KCC organises the Kuchaman Premier League, a district level cricket League.
+Kalyan Chand Mantri Indoor Stadium, and the Kuchaman College athlete track are some of the other sporting arenas in the city.
+The Kharda Stadium is the multipurpose sports venue for sports.
+The Kuchaman Cricket Club (KCC) is one of several cricket clubs of the district.
+KCC organises the Kuchaman Premier League, a district level cricket league.
 Kuchaman has also a basketball courts at the college ground of Kuchaman College.

-In the State budget passed by the Government of Rajasthan in 2022, the announcement was made for another multi-sports stadium called the Major Dhyan Chand Sports Complex in Kuchaman.
-This is the second sports ground being built in Kuchaman which is still under construction (as in February 2023).
-The state-of-the-art facilities are being developed for many indoor and outdoor games in this new ground.
+In 2022, an announcement was made for another multi-sports stadium called the Major Dhyan Chand Sports Complex in Kuchaman.
+This is the second sports ground being built in Kuchaman which is still under construction (as of February 2023).
+State-of-the-art facilities are being developed for many indoor and outdoor games in this new ground.

-Kuchaman Marathon

-The Kuchaman Marathon has been held since 2011.
-The event has a special theme every year; it is not only about sports but has a social message with a Green Kuchaman-Clean Kuchaman.
-Kuchaman Marathon is sequenced make Kuchaman a high-class city and prove its existence on the global map.
-The Kuchaman Marathon organizes every year in the month of February with a cause.
-Some of the themes namely: